devprotec/settings_page/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+API Integration Issues
+1. Inappropriate error format
+2. Users don't have to login anytime they open the application
+3. Users can't do onboarding if it is not done right after account creation.
+4.